cedric-anamorphik/eleventy-netlify-boilerplate/pages/home.md

 ---
-title: Home
+title: Accueil
 date: 2016-01-01T00:00:00.000Z
 permalink: /
-navtitle: Home
+navtitle: Accueil
 tags:
   - nav
 ---

-# Welcome!
+# Welcome!!

 This is a template for building a simple blog website with the [Eleventy static site generator](https://www.11ty.io), with deployment to [Netlify](https://www.netlify.com).